Code-Institute-Submissions/Johnathonanon-project-4_JulyResub/README.md

 ![Picture of user delete redirect](media/readme_images/delete_redirect.png)

 - The user account functionality comes from allauth and this has been fully tested and working as intended.
-Users can create an account using an email address, username, and password and upon verification they are able to sign in and access that part of the site.
+Users can create an account using an email address, username, and password and upon email verification they are able to sign in and access that part of the site.
 Users are able to post adverts, as well as edit and delete their own adverts, users are not able to access the edit and delete functionality for ads for which they are not registered as the 'seller'.
 This has been tested by creating various accounts and attempting to access various parts of the site the user doesn't have permission to enter.

--

-The site had many issues during production but these were ultimately rectified thanks to help from tutor support, online resource, and avid troublshooting.
+Originally, no email verication was required but a connection error was being encountered upon new account registration and so mandatory email verification as per django/allauth docs was implemented.

+- The site is fully responsive and this has been verified both through dev tools and on various mobile devices, both in development and production.

+- The hero image as well as some media was not displaying, this was rectified by a combination of refactored code both in templates and css.
+If statements were added to templates to allow use of workspace media context processor whike in development or cloudinary urls in production.
+Static css media background were changed to cloudinary urls.

+- Previously forms were left unstyled due to time constraints.
+This was sloppy and has been rectified by utilising crispy forms.
+All forms are working as intended and have been tested by the creation, editing, and deletion of numerous adverts using different accounts.
+Form validation has been similarly tested and found functioning as intended.

+- Before submission flake8 was ran in terminal and no relevant errors were displayed.
+The errors that were displayed were line too long errors in settings and migrations files and it was decided to leave them as is.

 All code was passed throught the PEP8 linter and passing ok.